 - Take the Zovirax cream out, and with clean hands and a q- tip gently apply a small amount the to the tingling area.

-- Apart from the Famvir (this is a one-off dose), repeat this 2-3x for the day until the tingling stops and you’re convinced a blister is not coming up.
+- Apart from the Famvir (which only consists of two doses), repeat this 2-3x for the day until the tingling stops and you’re convinced a blister is not coming up.

 - If there is any sign of a swelling (pre-blister – they tend to look like little pimples), take a Compseed patch out and put it over the affected area.